Kneckter/PTC_Password_Changer/README.md

 # PTC_Password_Changer

-A program  to bulk change Pokemon Trainer Club passwords and emails that was written with AutoIT for Windows.
+A program  to bulk change Pokemon Trainer Club passwords and emails that was written with AutoIt for Windows.

 ## Features: